 The student and parent may determine the student's personal dress and grooming standards, provided that they comply with the general guidelines set out above and with the student dress code outlined in the student handbook.

-Donna I.S.D. has a uniform policy in place:
+Donna I.S.D. has a uniform policy in place for students in grades Pre-K through 8: